Listening to the student voice and making improvements is a key part of our quality processes.

 Checking and improving the quality standards and working to enhance your experience is a intrinsic part of all the work we do across the University.
 The information below picks out some small parts to show you how we do this for our students.

 Your Work and Fair Assessment

-In line with the UK Higher Education sector, YSJU appoints External Examiners for every programme.
-These examiners are lecturers from other Universities/HEIs or professionals that work, in a quality role, to help York St John ensure that our marking and academic standards are consistent with the sector.
-They also monitor procedures and School level subject assessment panels to make sure that all programmes are following the York St John regulations accurately.
+In line with the UK Higher Education sector, the University appoints External Examiners for every programme.
+These examiners are lecturers from other Universities/HEIs or professionals that work, in a quality role, to help York St John University ensure that our marking and academic standards are consistent with the sector.
+They also monitor procedures and School assessment panels to make sure that all programmes are following the York St John University regulations accurately.
 These people play an important part, so that you know that the quality of your programme, the way it is run and the way you are marked is fair and standard across the Higher Education Sector.